dtlnor/VapourSynth-TMaskCleanerMod/README.md

 ## Syntax and Parameters

 - **clip**
     Input clip.
-Supports 8-16 bit Gray/YUV formats.
+Supports 8-16 bit integer / 32bit float Gray/YUV formats.
 For YUV input, only plane 0 is processed; planes 1 and 2 are copied.

 - **length** = `5`
     Discards connected areas that less than `length` pixels.
 (Use `reverse` to discard areas larger than `length`)

 - **thresh** = `235`
     Binarize threshold.
 Discards pixels with values less than `thresh` before applying the `length` filter.
-Range: 0-255 for 8-bit input, 0-65535 for 16-bit input.
-Default `235 << (bitsPerSample - 8)`
+Range: 0-255 for 8-bit input, 0-65535 for 16-bit input etc. Default `235 << (bitsPerSample - 8)` for 8-16bit or `1.0` for 32bit float input.

 - **fade** = `0`
+    Assume input clip is 8bit.
     Controls gradual transition from 0 to 255:
     - Areas below `length` will be zeroed
     - Areas within [`length`, `length`+`fade`] will be assigned values gradually from 0 to 255